 Conclusion: Try Cashflow

-Cashflow is a great game which is both entertaining and educational.
+Cashflow is a great game which is both entertaining and educational (and not just from a maths perspective).
 It is designed to alter the way you think about money and it does so very effectively.
 You can replay it and use different tactics.
 You might switch from a focus on debt reduction in one game to leveraging debt to buy income-producing assets in another.

 You can learn from other players and talk about different tactics, some of which are applicable in the real world.
 If anything I recommend trying it out instead of monopoly on one occasion and seeing what you think.
 You can check prices on Amazon here.

 Have you played Cashflow or are you thinking of trying some of the house rules I suggest?
+Have you tried playing Cashflow with kids?
 Hit that like button and let me know in the comments down below.